Deloitte

 7.5 Internal Controls and Procedures

 There are two types of controls and procedures that a public company will need to address in its filings with the SEC.
-ICFR refers to procedures within a company that are designed to reasonably ensure compliance with the company’s policies related to the preparation of financial statements that are compliant with U.S. GAAP and Regulation S-X. Disclosure controls and procedures are a broader set of controls that largely encompass ICFR and are designed to provide assurance that information that the registrant must disclose in the reports that it files or submits under the 1934 Act is recorded, processed, summarized, and reported within the periods specified.
+ICFR refers to procedures within a company that are designed to reasonably ensure compliance with the company’s policies related to the preparation of financial statements that are compliant with U.S. GAAP and Regulation S-X. DCPs are a broader set of controls that largely encompass ICFR and are designed to provide assurance that information that the registrant must disclose in the reports that it files or submits under the 1934 Act is recorded, processed, summarized, and reported within the periods specified.

 Footnotes